Random matrix ensembles and integrable differential identities: Thermodynamic limit of the orthogonal ensemble

 \begin{remark} We recall that in~\cite{benassi2021symmetric} we derived an alternative continuum limit for the chain~\eqref{pfaff_lattice} where the interpolating functions, say~$\{v^\ell(x; \mathbf{t})\}_{\ell\in \mathbb{Z}}$ admit a non-singular asymptotic power series with the same leading-order behaviour in $\varepsilon$.
 Up to the rescaling $t=\varepsilon\, t_2$, the leading order of the expansion in $\varepsilon \to 0$ reads as~\cite[eq.~(2.1)]{benassi2021symmetric}

 Interestingly, in this limit the non-negative part of the chain does not decouple from the negative one unlike in~\eqref{eq:chainnegative}-\eqref{eq:chainpositive}. \end{remark} We now prove the necessary condition for integrability as per~\cite{chain}.
-In particular, we have the following: \begin{proposition} The Haantjes tensor of the hydrodynamic chain~\eqref{eq:chain_system} identically vanishes. \end{proposition} \begin{proofC} First, let us note that, by definition, the Nijenhuis tensor~\eqref{eq:Nij} is antisymmetric in its lower indices, i.e. $\mathcal{N}^i_{jk} = - \mathcal{N}^i_{kj}$ for all $i,\,j,\,k \in \mathbb{Z}$.
+In particular, we have the following: \begin{proposition} The Haantjes tensor of the hydrodynamic chain~\eqref{eq:chain_system} identically vanishes. \end{proposition} \begin{proofC} First, let us note that, by definition, the Nijenhuis tensor~\eqref{eq:Nij} is antisymmetric in its lower indices, i.e.\ $\mathcal{N}^i_{jk} = - \mathcal{N}^i_{kj}$ for all $i,\,j,\,k \in \mathbb{Z}$.
 It is straightforward to show via a direct calculation that $\mathcal{N}^0_{jk} = 0$ for all $j$ and $k$.
 If $i\neq 0$, given the explicit form of the hydrodynamic chain~\eqref{eq:chain_system}, by direct inspection, we have that the only non-zero elements of the Nijenhuis tensor are

 and their counterparts with swapped lower indices.
 The explicit expressions for generic values of $i$ can be found in Appendix \ref{app:Nij}.
 From the form of $\mathcal{N}^i_{jk}$ and of the matrix $A(\mathbf{u})$ for the chain~\eqref{eq:chain_system}, it follows that for a given $i$ the components of the antisymmetric tensor $\mathcal{H}^i_{jk}$ are evidently zero apart from the cases $j,\,k\in\{0,\,1,\,2,\,3,\,i,\,i\pm1,\,i\pm2,\, i\pm 3\}$.
-In these cases, a cumbersome direct calculation leads to show that $\mathcal{H}^i_{jk}=0$ for all listed values. \end{proofC}
+In these cases, {a direct, although cumbersome, calculation gives} $\mathcal{H}^i_{jk}=0$ for all listed values. \end{proofC}

 We now establish the integrability of the chain by verifying the existence of hydrodynamic reductions through the compatibility of the associated Gibbons-Tsarev system.
 In particular, we have the following: \begin{theorem} The hydrodynamic chain~\eqref{eq:chain_system} is integrable in the sense of Ferapontov. \end{theorem} \begin{proofC} In order to check Definition \ref{def:int_chain}, we look for solutions of the form $\mathbf{u}=\mathbf{u}(r^1, \dots, r^N)$ for arbitrary $N$, where the Riemann invariants $r^i$ satisfy the equations~\eqref{eq:Riemann} with the condition~\eqref{eq:semiham}.
 Let us consider the equation~\eqref{eq:recursive_for_GT} for $K(\mathbf{u}) = A(\mathbf{u})$ defined for the system~\eqref{eq:chain_system}.
 In particular, we can express the derivatives $\partial_i u^\ell$, for, say, $\ell\in \{-2,\, 1,\,2,\,3\}$, as follows